smilies-polito/BiSDL/examples/e02/README.md

 This example models a mock process involving two cells, **cell A** and **cell B**.
 ![Fig. 1](./e02.png)
 * Cell A transcribes a gene to the corresponding mRNA (1)
-* Cell A produces 3 proteins starting from an mRNA molecule (2)
+* Cell A produces 3 proteins (ligands) starting from an mRNA molecule (2)
 * Cell A can
    * degrade the protein (3a)
-   * or (3b) place the protein specific ligand on its membrane.
+   * or (3b) place the ligand on its membrane.
 Cell B then binds it with the appropriate receptor ([juxtacrine signaling](https://en.wikipedia.org/wiki/Juxtacrine_signalling)).
 * The active receptor is continuously degraded by cell B (1).